AndreaJasper/Cyber-Security-Projects/Botium-Toys-Security-Audit/README.md

 # Project Goals
 Conduct an internal audit to determine what standards and compliances were being met and provide recommendations for best practices.
+You can view my findings [here](https://github.com/AndreaJasper/Cyber-Security-Projects/blob/main/Botium-Toys-Security-Audit/Controls%20and%20compliance%20checklist.pdf)

 ## Scope, goals, and risk assessment report